 He also regularly advises clients on other aspects of competition law, including cartels, horizontal and vertical agreements, abuse of dominance and state aid.
 For instance, Johan was part of the Van Bael & Bellis team that handled the successful opposition to the 2010 joint production agreement between BHP Billiton and Rio Tinto, which received the Global Competition Review Matter of the Year award in 2010.
 Johan represents Japan Airlines in the ongoing cartel damages litigation in Europe following the European Commission’s Airfreight cartel decision.
 The Airfreight litigation was given the Matter of the Year award by Global Competition Review in 2016 and also won the American Lawyer’s International Litigation award in 2016.

-Johan was singled out by Global Competition Review in its 2015 “40 under 40” feature as one of the 40 best competition lawyers worldwide under the age of 40, and one of the six best in the highly-competitive Brussels market.
-Johan was also listed as one of the six “most highly regarded partners” in Europe in Who’s Who Legal’s 2018 “Future Leaders in Competition Law”, a peer review listing the best competition lawyers worldwide under the age of 45.
-In 2017, Legal 500 singled Johan out as a “Next Generation” leading EU competition lawyer in Europe.
+Johan was singled out by Global Competition Review (GCR) in its 2015 “40 under 40” feature as one of the 40 best competition lawyers worldwide under the age of 40, and one of the six best in the highly-competitive Brussels market.
+GCR also nominated Johan for an award in 2019 as one of the eight best competition lawyers worldwide under 40.
+Johan was also listed as one of the six “most highly regarded partners” in Europe in Who’s Who Legal’s “Future Leaders in Competition Law”, a peer review listing the best competition lawyers worldwide under the age of 45.
+Legal 500 has singled Johan out as a “Next Generation” leading EU competition lawyer in Europe.
 Chambers Global notes that clients describe Johan as "very bright and capable of solving difficult problems and analyses" and Who’s Who Legal cites client feedback that Johan is a “top competition expert” who “does not just provide clients with the legal analysis but will ‘think with them’ resulting in practical, relevant advice and guidance”.